The Canvassing Board is its own governing body. It is separate from either the Supervisor of Elections Office or the Board of County Commissioners.

 - Alternate for the County Commissioner

 The Supervisor of Elections, County Court Judge, and Chair of the Board of County Commissioners normally make up the Canvassing Board.
-If a member of the Board cannot attend a meeting, one of the alternate members attends instead.
+If a member of the Board cannot attend a meeting, one of the alternate members may attend in their place.

 Members cannot serve on the Board for an election if they are a candidate who has opposition in the election being canvassed or are an active participant in a campaign.
 If this happens, a substitute member replaces them for that election.